tasitlabs/tasit-sdk/packages/docs/docs/GettingStarted.md

 #### Usage

-Are you looking to add functionality to a pre-existing app using the Tasit SDK?
+Are you looking to add Ethereum-related functionality to a pre-existing app using the Tasit SDK?

 Using the Tasit SDK from within your app is simple.
 In `App.js` or the appropriate React Native component, import whichever APIs you need from the Tasit SDK.